 Human aspects of business organization, as distinguished from economic and technical aspects, and how they influence efficiency, morale, and management practice.
-Prerequisite: Junior standing or above.
 Offered Fall even years.

 + BUAD3460 Operations Management 3 s.h.

 The planning, organizing, staffing, directing and controlling of all the activities of production systems.
 Prerequisites: MATH1380.
 Offered Fall odd years.